Nora Aunor: 1970s

-Before the year ended, Aunor starred in the groundbreaking Minsa'y Isang Gamu-gamo (Once There Was a Firefly) (1976), where she portrayed a would-be migrant to America whose brother is shot by an American soldier on the eve of her departure.
-Knowing that the administration of President Ferdinand Marcos would not allow the public showing of any films criticizing the American presence in the Philippines, the producers tapped Aunor to star in the film believing the superstar had the support of Marcos and his wife, First Lady Imelda Marcos.
-The film from Premiere Productions won two awards at the 1976 Metro Manila Film Festival, and it also won Best Picture, Director (for Lupita Aquino-Kashiwahara), Screenplay, Story and Editing at the 1977 FAMAS Awards.
-For Aunor's performance and the film's message, Minsa'y Isang Gamu-gamo is now considered as one of the all-time Filipino film classics.
+Before the year ended, Aunor starred in the groundbreaking Minsa'y Isang Gamu-gamo (Once There Was a Firefly) (1976), playing a would-be migrant to the United States whose brother is shot by a US soldier on the eve of her departure.
+Knowing that President Ferdinand Marcos's administration would not allow the public showing of any films criticizing the US presence in the Philippines, the producers tapped Aunor to star in the film, believing she had the support of Marcos and First Lady Imelda Marcos.
+The film, from Premiere Productions, won two awards at the 1976 Metro Manila Film Festival, and it also won Best Picture, Director (for Lupita Aquino-Kashiwahara), Screenplay, Story, and Editing at the 1977 FAMAS Awards.
+For Aunor's performance and the film's message, Minsa'y Isang Gamu-gamo is considered a classic Filipino film.

-In 1977, Aunor starred in the romantic-comedy film with Fernando Poe Jr. titled Little Christmas Tree.
-On December 25, 1977, her film Bakya Mo, Neneng (Your Wooden Clogs, Neneng) was the official entry of JE Productions to the 1977 Metro Manila Film Festival.
-She was paired with Joseph Estrada, who would later become president of the Philippines.
+In 1977, Aunor starred with Fernando Poe Jr. in the romantic-comedy film Little Christmas Tree.
+On December 25, 1977, her film Bakya Mo, Neneng (Your Wooden Clogs, Neneng) was JE Productions' official entry in the 1977 Metro Manila Film Festival.
+She was paired with Joseph Estrada, who later became president of the Philippines.

-At the 1978 FAMAS Awards, Aunor received her sixth nomination for her movie Bakya Mo Neneng, and also won the FAMAS Award for Best Picture.
+At the 1978 FAMAS Awards, Aunor received her sixth nomination, for Bakya Mo Neneng, and won the FAMAS Award for Best Picture.
 She also appeared in Ikaw Ay Akin (You are Mine), directed by Ishmael Bernal.
 This film gave Aunor her second nomination from Gawad Urian for Best Actress.

-Later that year, her film Atsay (Maid) was an official entry to the 1978 Metro Manila Film Festival.
-It was one of the two best entries of the film festival along with Rubia Servios directed by Lino Brocka.
-Atsay was the only film to have won Best Performer in the Metro Manila Film Festival history.
-That year, the organizers decided to give just one citation for performers — no best actor nor actress nor supporting actor nor actress award — only the Best Performer Award.
+Later that year, her film Atsay (Maid) was an official entry in the 1978 Metro Manila Film Festival.
+It was one of the two best entries at the festival, along with Rubia Servios, directed by Lino Brocka.
+Atsay was the only film to have won Best Performer in Metro Manila Film Festival history.
+That year, the organizers decided to give just one citation for performers—no best actor or actress or supporting actor or actress award, just the Best Performer Award.

-Aunor won the Best Performer award for Atsay.
-Amy Austria who played a supporting role in this film was a nominee for the Best Performer award.
-The film festival organizers wanted to adopt a sense of gender sensitivity by giving out a gender-neutral award.
-The award was scrapped the following year.
-Atsay also won Best Picture, Romeo Vitug for Best Cinematography and Eddie Garcia for Best Director at the Film Festival's Awards.
+Aunor won Best Performer for Atsay.
+Amy Austria, who played a supporting role in the film, was also nominated for Best Performer.
+The festival organizers wanted to adopt a sense of gender sensitivity by giving out a gender-neutral award.
+The award was scrapped the next year.
+Atsay also won Best Picture, Romeo Vitug for Best Cinematography and Eddie Garcia for Best Director at the Film Festival Awards.
 Aunor was nominated for the seventh time at the 1979 FAMAS Awards.